Jean-Philippe Côté

 Jean-Phillipe Marc Joseph Côté (born April 22, 1982) is a Canadian former professional ice hockey defenceman.
-He appeared in 27 games in the National Hockey League with the Montreal Canadiens and Tampa Bay Lightning.
+He appeared in 27 games in the National Hockey League with the Montreal Canadiens and Tampa Bay Lightning during the 2005–06 and 2013–14 seasons.
+The rest of his career, which lasted from 2003 to 2018, was mainly spent in the minor leagues.
 He is the son of former NHL player Alain Côté.

 Playing career

 As a youth, Côté played in the 1995 and 1996 Quebec International Pee-Wee Hockey Tournaments with minor ice hockey teams from Quebec City.

 Côté was drafted by the Toronto Maple Leafs 265th overall in the 2000 NHL Entry Draft, from the Cape Breton Screaming Eagles of the Quebec Major Junior Hockey League.

 Unsigned from the Maple Leafs, Côté was signed to an AHL contract with the Hamilton Bulldogs for his first professional season in 2003–04.
 Côté eventually signed a contract in the coming season with NHL affiliate, the Montreal Canadiens.

 During the 2005–06 season, he played his first game in the NHL on November 29, 2005, against the Ottawa Senators to fill in for the suspended Andrei Markov.
 He finished the night with 13 minutes of ice time, one penalty, and a -1.
 Later in the season, with another injury to Andrei Markov, Côté was recalled from the Bulldogs and played a regular shift.
 He often played with fellow 24-year-old blueliner Mike Komisarek, and the pair formed a solid and hard-working duo of defensive defencemen.
 After 8 games he was reassigned to the AHL with the return of Markov.

 Côté proceeded to play the next couple of seasons entirely with the Canadiens' affiliate in the Bulldogs, culminating in winning the Calder Cup in 2007.

 Until the 2008–09 season, Côté was given a try-out contract to participate in the Colorado Avalanche training camp.
 Following his release from the Avalanche on September 24, 2008, Côté was signed to a try-out with the Wilkes-Barre/Scranton Penguins on October 8, 2008, where he remained for the duration of the year.